 Glynn House APA officially moved to an impressive new site at Cormorant House and re-opened to young people on Wednesday 22 February 2017 as Carrick APA.
-This property has been refurbished as it was previously office space.
-The provision is set on 2 floors on a large plot of land (2600 m²).
 There are large classrooms for English, Maths, Science, Art, Humanities and ICT together with a large Training Kitchen, Canteen and a Fitness Suite

 Ryan has been a teacher for 18 years.
 Training initially as a primary teacher, Ryan worked in two local primary schools giving him experience teaching all age groups.
 Ryan has however, spent the majority of his teaching career working in Alternative Provision in a range of roles.
 Ryan feels very privileged to be appointed as Principal of Carrick APA and is passionate in ensuring the experiences of young people and the understanding of their individual needs are at the heart of the school.
 As a senior leader and now Principal, Ryan has encouraged the development of strong strategic partnerships with schools, local authority and other agencies to ensure provision meets the diverse needs of pupils and their families.